From Books . . . to Buildings . . . GMCA will get you there . . .

 • Basic Employability Skills

-• Introduction to Materials Handling
+• Introduction to Material Handling

-Level I: Carpentry Fundamentals
+Level I: General Carpentry

 1 semester = 72 class hours